wavefrontHQ/docs/pages/doc/ui_charts.md

 ## Fine-Tune Chart Metrics from the Data Tab

-From the Data tab, every chart lets you fine-tune the metrics that come in and apply filters and functions.
+From the Data tab, fine-tune the metrics that are displayed in the chart by customizing the query and applying filters and functions.

 **Note:** Your user preferences and the last used UI determine whether the Data tab shows Chart Builder or the more advanced Query Editor by default.